List of novels of Francis Brett Young

+The novels of Francis Brett Young entered the public domain on 1 January 2025, 70 full calendar years after Young's death on 28 March 1954, in accordance with UK copyright law.

 Works

 Undergrowth (1913)

 Undergrowth is co-written with his brother Eric.
 It marked the debut for Francis who was later to emerge as one of the most popular British writers of the interwar years.
 The story is based on the construction of the Elan Valley Reservoirs, a subject that he later returned to more successfully in The House Under the Water in 1932.
 Undergrowth was published in 1913 by Martin Secker.

 A young English engineer travels to Wales to take over the construction of a dam, after the mysterious disappearance of his predecessor.

 Deep Sea (1914)

 Deep Sea is set in a West Country fishing town.

 The Iron Age (1916)

 The Iron Age was the first of Young's Mercian novels, focusing on a major industrial steelworks in the Stour Valley and the complex relationship between the firm's owners and their dynamic head engineer.

 The Crescent Moon (1918)

 The Crescent Moon was inspired by Brett Young's wartime service.
 It is set in German East Africa at the outbreak of the First World War.